 Preparing to Overseed Your Lawn

-One key way to help ensure success with overseeding is mowing the lawn shorter than usual before applying seed.
+One of the best ways to prepare your lawn for overseeding is mowing it shorter than usual before applying seed.
 Bag the clippings rather than raking them or leaving them in the yard; this way, the seeds are better able to reach the soil surface.
 Rake the yard even after bagging the grass to pick up debris and dead plant matter.
 A garden rake also helps loosen the soil a bit and tugs at thatch, making it easier to remove.

-If your yard has a lot of thatch or if the soil feels compacted and dense every time you dig a hole, then aeration (or, poking strategically placed holes in the lawn to help grass grow) is also a good idea.
+If your yard has a lot of thatch or if the soil feels compacted and dense every time you dig a hole, then aeration (or, pulling out small plugs of soil in the lawn to help grass grow) is also a good idea to prepare it for overseeding.
 Thatch is the layer of thick grass stems and dead organic matter that develops on top of the soil.
 All lawns have some thatch, but too much thatch makes it harder for the new and existing grass to thrive.

 Rent a core aerator from a local equipment rental shop to aerate your lawn easily.
 Run the aerator over your lawn as if you were using a lawn mower.
 Instead of trimming the grass, this unit pulls out plugs of soil and deposits them back on the yard.
 Aeration works best a few days after a rain or after the last time you watered the lawn.